maxdemaio/max-nextjs/data/blog/nand-to-tetris.md

 **put and svgs here**
 **put three way and which is composite here**

 We see only the inputs and outputs and not the implementation.
 If you wanted to briefly understand it, you'd take a look at the documentation/interface/abstraction of the chip.
 The implementation is the "how" and the interface is the "what".
-Think of chips as APIs where you could pass a request body and receive a response based on the chip's inner functions (business logic).
+Think of chips as APIs where you could pass a request body (input) and receive a response (output) based on the chip's inner functions (business logic/implementation).

 Circuit implementations can realize these gates with electricity.
 The light bulb in a circuit being on/off would represent the output of a gate.

 ![And Circuit Diagram](/static/images/nand-tetris/and-circuit.png)

 However, I will not be diving into physical implementations since that would be more aligned with electrical engineering and physics than computer science.

+### HDL

+Hardware Description Language (HDL)

 ...